Nek5000/Nek5000/README.md

 ## Contributing

 First off, thanks for taking the time to contribute!
-Our project is hosed on [GibHub](https://github.com/Nek5000/Nek5000).
+Our project is hosted on [GibHub](https://github.com/Nek5000/Nek5000).
 The main repository will always hold two evergreen branches:

 * `develop`
 * `master`